2nd MRI Head Scan (March 2013)

-In January 2013 I asked my GP if I might be referred for a second opinion on the Brain MRI scan previously conducted at St Thomas' Hospital, and possibly further scan investigations.
-I was referred to the National Hospital for Neurology and Neurosurgery ('NHNN'), at UCLH NHS Trust in London.
-I attended a preliminary appointment there, and an arrangement was made for a further MRI scan of my head to be conducted on 06/03/2013.
-Although I have yet received no consultation following these scan results, I obtained a copy of the scan from the Medical Records Dept. of the hospital.
-A selection of details of three images from this scan is displayed below (click on the individual images to open slideshow):
+In January 2013 I asked my GP if I might be referred for a second opinion on the Brain MRI scan previously conducted at St Thomas’ Hospital, and possibly further scan investigations.
+I was referred to the National Hospital for Neurology and Neurosurgery (‘NHNN’), at UCLH NHS Trust in London.
+At a preliminary appointment there on 08/02/2013 an arrangement was made for a further MRI scan of my head to be conducted on 06/03/2013.
+I received no consultation from NHNN following these scan results, but obtained a copy of the scan from UCLH’s Medical Records Dept. Details of three images from the scan are displayed in sequence below (click on the images to enlarge as a slideshow):

-The image detail above is one of a series of 128 vertical (sagittal) sections of my head.
-The sections show a sideways view, progressing from right to left of the skull.
+The three images shown above are items 53, 52, & 51 from a series of 128 vertical (sagittal) sections of my head.
+The sections show a sideways view, with the numbers of the images progressing from right to left of the skull, although the above display shows the furthest left section on the left of the page.
 Sequential slices are 1.6mm apart.
-The image above is the 52nd image in the sequence, and is a section of the skull offset 20.0mm to the right from the central axis.
-The superimposed arrows point to two square or box-like structures, approximately 1cm square (see adjacent sections below for additional clarification), although the rearmost of these objects is less clearly defined across the three images selected here.
-These items are positioned behind the back of my throat, close to the brain-stem, i.e., in a position immediately below the foramen magnum – the large aperture at the base of the skull.
+The first image shows a section of the skull offset 18.4mm to the right from the central axis, and the sequence represents a combined depth of 3.2mm.
+The superimposed arrows seen in the enlargements point to two square or box-like structures, approximately 1cm square and situated anterior and posterior to the brain stem – medulla – immediately below the foramen magnum (the large aperure at the base of the skull).
+The posterior object is less clearly defined across the three images selected here.
 The objects are clearly not of biological origin, appearing to be of a rigid rectilinear construction.

 Prior to my GP making the referral to NHNN, I had contacted the hospital independently by letter in October 2012, enclosing a copy of the earlier MRI scan from St Thomas', and requesting a second opinion on that scan.
 No private consultation had followed from that enquiry, but my concerns were addressed to my GP in January 2013 resulting in the NHS referral.
 I had also reported some symptoms of faintness, and pressure in my left occipital region, unconnected to my specific concerns over the images from the first scan, which added weight to the referral.

-During my consultation with Dr Heaney, consultant neurologist at NHNN, on 08/02/2013, I presented him with a copy of the earlier scan, and asked him to explain the aspects of the images 7.13-7.15 which were giving concern.
-However, Dr Heaney was noticeably reluctant to discuss the items I referred to in any meaningful detail, and appeared nervous and impatient at my request.
-He was unable or unwilling to identify the specific items I pointed out from the scan.
-So I did not get the second opinion I had been seeking.
-His recommendation for a second scan was made ostensibly to assess if there had been any deterioration in the mild ischaemia previously reported in 2008 by Dr Hawkins at St Thomas' Radiology sufficient to explain the recent symptoms of occipital pressure.
+The referral resulted in my receiving a consultation on 08/02/2013 with Dr. Heaney, consultant neurologist at NHNN, during which the doctor made an arrangement for the second scan.
+At that consultation I presented him with a copy of the earlier scan, and asked him to explain the aspects of the images 7.13-7.15 from that scan which were giving concern.
+However, Dr. Heaney was noticeably reluctant to discuss the items I referred to in any meaningful detail, and appeared nervous and impatient at my request.
+He was unable or unwilling to identify the specific items I pointed out from the first scan, so that I did not get the second opinion I had been seeking.
+His recommendation for a second scan was made ostensibly to assess if there had been any deterioration in the mild ischaemia previously reported in 2008 by Dr. Hawkins at St. Thomas’ Radiology Dept. sufficient to explain the recent symptoms of occipital pressure.

 NHNN's report on the 2nd scan – 18/03/2013 [pdf – 45KB]